 The AASB has issued a new standard to govern accounting for leases.
 This will replace AASB 117 which previously governed the accounting and disclosure of leases.
 AASB 16 was issued in February 2016.
 It will result in almost all leases being recognised on the balance sheet, as the distinction between operating and finance leases is removed.
 Under the new standard, an asset (the right to use the leased item) and a financial liability to pay rentals are recognised.
 The only exceptions are short-term and low-value leases.
 The accounting for lessors will not significantly change.
 The standard is applicable to annual reporting periods beginning on or after 1 January 2019.

 The standard will affect primarily the accounting for the consolidated entity's operating leases.
-As at the reporting date, the consolidated entity has noncancellable operating lease commitments of \$14,589,000.
+As at the reporting date, the consolidated entity has non-cancellable operating lease commitments of \$15,109,000.
 However, the consolidated entity has not yet determined to what extent these commitments will result in the recognition of an asset and a liability for future payments and how this will affect the consolidated entity's income statement and classification of cash flows.
 Some of the commitments may be covered by the exception for short-term and low-value leases and some commitments may relate to arrangements that will not qualify as leases under AASB 16.
 The standard is mandatory for first interim periods within annual reporting periods beginning on or after 1 January 2019.
 At this stage, the consolidated entity does not intend to adopt the standard before its effective date.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2016
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2017

 Consolidated Entity

-2016 2015
+2017 2016

 \$000 \$000

 2. REVENUE FROM COMMERCIAL ACTIVITIES

-Sale of goods 5,269 4,137
+Sale of goods 5,754 5,269

-Consulting services 1,298 -
+Consulting services 2,418 1,298

-Ticket sales 24 -
+Ticket sales 45 24

-Income from training services 71 -
+Income from training services 86 71

-Total 6,662 4,137
+Total 8,303 6,662

+2 (2)

 3 (a).
-INVESTMENT INCOME
+307 924

-Interest 824 622
+Interest 824

-Total 824 622
+Total 307 824

 3 (b).
 OTHER INCOME

-., Gain on sale of motor vehicles 247 -
+Gain on sale of motor vehicles - 247

-Gain on sale of donated non-retail items 489 -
+Gain on sale of donated non-retail items - 489

-Humanitarian Leadership course fees 450 484
+Humanitarian Leadership course fees 374 450

-Other income 810 481
+Other income 713 810

-Total 1,996 965
+Total 1,087 1,996

-4. EXPENSES (Shortfall) / Excess of income over expenditure includes the following specific expenses:
+4. EXPENSES Shortfall of income over expenditure includes the

+following specific expenses:

-Depreciation of property, plant and equipment 1,138 1,904
+Depreciation of property, plant and equipment 1,214 1,138

-Amortisation of intangibles 172 125
+Amortisation of intangibles 189 172

+Loss on disposal of assets 160 -

-Rental expenses relating to operating leases 5,028 3,143
+Rental expenses relating to operating leases 5,686 5,028

+Doubtful debts expense 299 -

 5. AUDITOR'S REMUNERATION \$ \$

-- Audit and review of financial statements 107,000 102,000
+Audit and review of financial statements 119,000 107,000

-- Acquittal audits 42,350 43,150
+Acquittal audits 32,380 42,350

-Total 149,350 145,150
+Total 151,380 149,350

-Audit of specific project income and expenditure as required d by donors.
+Audit of specific project income and expenditure as required by donors.

 6. CASH AND CASH EQUIVALENTS \$000 \$000

-Cash on hand 26 14
+Cash on hand 28 26

-Cash at bank 10,903 8,499
+Cash at bank 16,986 10,903

-Term deposits 16,000 24,000
+Term deposits 1,603 16,000

-Total 26,929 32,513